Every artist has their story; some of us share the details

 Knowing your subject, selecting a theme and using the right medium is also important.

-When I was a lot younger my art was detailed through pencil rendering in addition to pen and ink.
+When I was a lot younger my art was centered around pencil rendering in addition to pen and ink.
 They were my favorite mediums and later I dabbled in oils.

-My style back then was a mix between realism and detailed abstract.
-This was something that I made up because there was nothing else like it.
+My style back then was a mix between realism and abstract.

 Settled on Two Mediums